Vusumzi123/typeScript-server/README.md

 ```
 npm start
 ```
-4.To run the server in watch mode run:
+4. To run the server in watch mode run:
 ```
 npm run watch
 ```